transparentdemocracy/voting-data/readme.md

 ## The data

-You can check out the data extracted in [data/output](https://github.com/transparentdemocracy/voting-data/tree/main/data/output).
+We built [watdoetdepolitiek.be](http://watdoetdepolitiek.be) to let you browse the data we extracted freely, according to your interests.

-We built watdoetdepolitiek.be to let you browse the data freely.
+You can also check out the data yourself in [data/output](https://github.com/transparentdemocracy/voting-data/tree/main/data/output).

 ## Convinced of this project's potential?